BastienFoucher/Grenat.Functional.DDD/README.md

 # Grenat.Functional.DDD
-A set of C# monads for C# DDD-style programs :
+A set of C# containers for C# DDD-style programs :

 ````C#
 Option<T>